-My research interests are in contemporary music composition, computer music, history of electroacoustic music, spectral music, human-computer interaction, technology-mediated performance, spatial music, new media arts, algorithmic composition, artificial intelligence, musical neural networks, telematic performance, transmediation, and integration of technology into Greek tragedy, Japanese nō theatre, and renga poetry.
+My research interests are in contemporary music composition, history of electroacoustic music, spectral music, computer music, Japanese aesthetics, human-computer interaction, technology-mediated performance, new media arts, algorithmic composition, artificial intelligence, musical neural networks, telematic performance, transmediation, and integration of technology into Greek tragedy, Japanese noh theatre, and renga poetry.

 September 2024, "Mimetic Possibilities: Collaboration through Movement in Multimedia Opera”, Kurt Mikolajczyk, Austin Oting Har, Laura Wachsmann, Oliver Bown, and Samuel Ferguson, MIT Press: Leonardo